sciZer0/7/v/README.md

 So the creation of the block by the leader and the verification of the block by others are happening in parallel.

-Each leader-Validator is automatically chosen (calculated) from the list by a stake-weighted selection algorithm and then is automatically rotated with another Validator according to the leader schedule calculated also automatically.
+Each leader-Validator is automatically selected (calculated) from the list by a stake-weighted selection algorithm and then is automatically rotated with another Validator according to the leader schedule calculated also automatically.

 Importantly, at any given moment, there is the list of all working Validators, meaning, any Validator being out of the list cannot be participating in the work and cannot be harming the consensus.